- View the current semester's OPEN topic list and share it with potential teammates.

 - All primary team members must be currently enrolled undergraduate students.

 - All undergraduate educational levels are permitted [freshman, sophomore, junior, senior].
+Some topics list a recommended level for participation.
+This is a guideline.
+Contact the NASA mentor if you have questions.

 - Team members recruited for the purpose of collaboration may be a member of the community, any level of student from the same or another institution [including graduate level], a public school teacher, etc.

-- Participation restricted to U.S. Citizens
+- Participation restricted to U.S. Citizens for certain topics.
+See the list.

 - Team earnings must be used in accordance with TSGC Design Challenge standards discussed in Money I, Money II, Money III pages of the Design Challenge Notebook.